SanjayB06/tri1fastpages/_posts/2023-03-12-test-corrections-2015.md

 - Answer B is correct because it shows that the list never actually changes after the code snippet.
 - I can watch 2.7 daily videos 1-3 and 7.4 daily video 2 to learn this concept.

-## Question 52

-- I got this question wrong because I did not follow the logic properly and got confused in the second nested loop.
-- Answer E is correct because it methodically walks through the second nested loop and fills in all the X's in the right locations.
-- I can watch 8.2 videos 1-3 to learn this concept.